HelenaNN/sd-adaptation-energy/training/launchers/README.md

 | `sdv15_textual_inversion_a40.py`<br> | Textual Inversion | NVIDIA A40 | Batch size: 6, LR: 5e-4 |
 | `sdv15_textual_inversion.py`<br> | Textual Inversion | NVIDIA TITAN | Batch size: 12, LR: 5e-4 |

+> **Batch size** was a variable parameter during the experiments.
+The sizes above are just the last values used.
+> **Learning Rate (LR)** was a fixed parameter during the experiments.
+It can be also change.
 ---

 ## Generated Metrics & Output Files